tum-gis/3dcitykg/README.md

 # 0: Map only using the configurations in this file
 # 1: Export only using an existing database configured in this file
 # 2: Map AND Export using the configurations in this file
+# 3: Open existing database (useful for querying a mapped graph)
 case = 2

 # DATABASE CONFIGURATIONS